Jhgomez/sopes1/Clase/notes.md

 Just to test the default clusterIP service just do step 1 to 3 and then run this other image which is available in Docker Hub and is called "alpine/curl".
 So this pod will have an instance of this image

-1. `kubectl run -it curl --rm --image=alpine/curl \ --curl http://mipod-svc --restart=Never -- curl http://mipod-svc`: the `--` at the end indicates a command we can execute we could access the pod using `/bin/[bash/sh]` but since we have the curl program in this image we will run it using the mipod alias to connect to the other pod, just like in docker when we connect to another container inside the same docker network, either the default or a custom one, we can use the container name to connect to it without using its IP address specifically.
+1. `kubectl run -it curl --rm --image=alpine/curl \ --curl http://mipod-svc --restart=Never -- curl http://mipod-svc`: the `--` at the end indicates a command we can execute we could access the pod using `/bin/[bash/sh]` but since we have the curl program in this image we will run it using the mipod 3alias to connect to the other pod, just like in docker when we connect to another container inside the same docker network, either the default or a custom one, we can use the container name to connect to it without using its IP address specifically.
 2. `kubectl get pods -n kube-system`: you can see the DNS registry there, called "kube-dns" it is in charge to manage the inner network DNS names

 Try it, on your browser enter http://127.0.0.1:8080 .
 Like in Docker you have to declare an entry point in some cases in this image the Nginx server already has the entry point defined and that entry point will start the server.

 # Kubernetes Objects
+## POD
 A POD is like a container but it can have several containers inside.
 It is the smallest 'unit', to update a pod you have to delete it and build it again but if you use a deployment component, which contains pods by using another component, that lives inside the deployment, this replica set will be in charge to create the pods, you will be able to .
 Pods have one or more containers inside.

 PODs memory is not persistent and that is why we need use a component called "persistent volume claim" which is actually like a disk partition from something called "persistent volume" which is like the main hard drive, it uses the storage drivers called "storage class"